 If you can't use a barbell, you can use dumbbells instead.
 Keep your elbows touching your knees as you descend, but not your knees.

-In this way of barbell placement, it is best to move your wrist joints before squatting.
+It is best to move your wrist joints before squatting in this way of barbell placement.
 When you crouch, you will find that compared with squatting back, your lower back will bear more pressure.
 At this time, you still need to ensure your lower back upright.

 8.Monkey squat